Parks and Recreation

 Locally known as East Side Park, this 1.6-acre neighborhood park is located east of the downtown.
 Surrounded by many large and historically important homes from Berlin’s past, the park is a focal point for local parades and roadside travelers.

-Facilitates in the park include a Victorian gazebo with electricity, an 1800’s War Memorial, lighted fountain, picnic tables and benches, play equipment, drinking fountain, lighted walkways and authentic Civil War cannons.
+Facilitates in the park include a Victorian gazebo with electricity, an 1800’s War Memorial, lighted fountain, picnic tables and benches, restrooms, play equipment, drinking fountain, lighted walkways and authentic Civil War cannons.

 Forsyth Park